 “Safety and effectiveness of Fluzone have not been established in pregnant women or nursing mothers or children <6 months of age.”
 (Page 1)

-“A severe allergic reaction (e.g., anaphylaxis) to any component of the vaccine including egg protein or to a previous dose of any influenza vaccine is a contraindication to administration of Fluzone.”
+“Do not administer Fluzone Quadrivalent to anyone with a history of a severe allergic reaction (e.g., anaphylaxis) to any component of the vaccine, including egg protein, or to a previous dose of any influenza vaccine.”
 (Page 4)

 The 1976 swine influenza vaccine was associated with an elevated risk of Guillain-Barré syndrome (GBS).
 Evidence for a causal relation of GBS with other influenza vaccines is inconclusive; if an excess risk exists, it is probably slightly more than 1 additional case per 1 million persons vaccinated.
 If GBS has occurred within 6 weeks following previous influenza vaccination, the decision to give Fluzone should be based on careful consideration of the potential benefits and risks.
 (Page 4)

-Fluzone Ingredients: formaldehyde, octylphenol ethoxylate (Triton X-100), gelatin (standard trivalent formulation only), thimerosal (multi-dose vial only), egg protein, phosphate buffers, sucrose
+Fluzone Ingredients: octylphenol ethoxylate (Triton X-100) sodium phosphate-buffered isotonic sodium chloride solution, thimerosal (multi-dose vial only), egg protein, sucrose

-FluMist – live attenuated influenza vaccine (LAIV) – MedImmune – Product Insert
+FluMist Quadrivalent– live attenuated influenza vaccine (LAIV4) – MedImmune – Package Insert

 FluMist is a vaccine indicated for the active immunization of individuals 2-49 years of age against influenza disease caused by influenza virus subtypes A and type B contained in the vaccine.
 (Page 1)